cloyne/network/new-semester.md

 If you want to change the e-mail address you are subscribed to mailing lists with, talk to facilities manager.

+We also have a collective "Cloyne Cloaca" Gmail e-mail account which is mainly used to send announcements from kitchen to the mailing list.
+Because it can be used by anyone, anonymously, it can also be misused.
+Do not trust everything coming from it.

 We have a website (http://cloyne.org/).
 And we have also a calendar of events on the website.
 All of you should receive an e-mail with your username and temporary password for the website.
 With it